andravin/spio/README.md

 Spio is a framework for developing and deploying efficient GPU kernels for deep learning.
 While ConvNet model architectures have evolved rapidly, kernel implementations have lagged behind, creating a gap between theoretical and sustained performance.
 Poor GPU kernels mean that practical performance falls far short of the theoretical roofline, shifting the accuracy versus attainable latency curve to a much worse accuracy versus sustained latency curve.
 Spio bridges this efficiency gap by providing tools to create kernels that approach theoretical hardware limits.

-Our initial focus is grouped convolution with group width 8 and stride 1, a promising operation that has fallen into disuse due to inefficient implementations.
+Our initial focus is grouped convolution with group width of 8 and stride 1, a promising operation that has fallen into disuse due to inefficient implementations.
 Spio's grouped convolution kernels achieve near-optimal memory bandwidth utilization on NVIDIA Ampere and Ada GPUs.

 ## Key Features

 ### 🔧 Typed Dimension System
 Spio extends the "Named Tensors" approach to use compile-time type-checking for dimension consistency.
 Each dimension type identifies a unique logical dimension that can be used across multiple tensors.
 When the same dimension type appears in different tensors, it represents the same logical dimension, while each tensor defines its own size and stride for that dimension based on its layout.

-This eliminates common indexing errors and makes kernel code more readable and maintainable through **operator overloading on dimension types** that enables **index-position free** indexing where users don't need to track dimension index positions, sizes, or strides across different tensors.
+This eliminates common indexing errors and makes kernel code more readable and maintainable through **operator overloading on dimension types** that enables **index-position-free** indexing where users don't need to track dimension index positions, sizes, or strides across different tensors.

 ### ⚡ Just-in-Time Kernel Generation
-Kernels are compiled at runtime using NVIDIA's libnvrtc, automatically optimized for your specific GPU architecture.
-No CUDA toolkit installation required - Spio uses the same NVIDIA libraries that PyTorch already depends on.
+Kernels are compiled at runtime using NVIDIA's NVRTC (libnvrtc), automatically optimized for your specific GPU architecture.
+No CUDA toolkit installation required—Spio uses the same NVIDIA libraries that PyTorch already depends on.

 ### 🎯 Performance Models
 Machine learning models predict optimal kernel configurations based on layer parameters and hardware characteristics.
 This eliminates expensive auto-tuning while achieving better performance than heuristic-based approaches.